136 Creative Party Ideas

 The game ends when all the shots on the table are gone.

 Everyone must follow suit.
-The last person to catch on has to take a shot or chug a bottle of beer.
+The last person to catch on must take a shot or chug a beer bottle.

 If they get it right, they get the coin and flip for the person to their left.

-If they get it wrong, flip the coin again and have them guess again.
+If they get it wrong, flip the coin and have them guess again.

-Keep doing this until they get it right, or they get it wrong three times in a row.
+Keep doing this until they get it right or get it wrong three times in a row.

 If the person guessing gets it right on the first try, they get the coin and have no consequences.

-If the person guessing gets it right on the second try, the person flipping gets to ask any question that the guesser has to answer truthfully before receiving the coin.
+If the person guessing gets it right on the second try, the person flipping gets to ask any question the guesser must answer truthfully before receiving the coin.

-If the person guessing gets it right on the third try, they have to take a shot before receiving the coin.
+If the person guessing gets it right on the third try, they must take a shot before receiving the coin.

-But if the person gets it wrong all three times, they have to remove an article of clothing before receiving the coin to flip for the next person.
+But if the person gets it wrong all three times, they must remove an article of clothing before receiving the coin to flip for the next person.

 Creative Drink Ideas